 Capital expenditure requirements are relatively low.
 We spent just under \$15 million in FY16 and we expect to spend a similar amount in the current year.
-This allows us to maintain and upgrade our systems and invest in content and some new business initiatives.

-Pro forma EPS was 14.2 cents, supporting the final dividend of 6.0 cents to be paid on 28 April 2017.
-The 9.5 cents declared for the year is in line with dividend policy of 60-80% of Pro forma NPAT.
+This allows us to maintain and upgrade our systems and invest in content and some new Pro forma1 EPS was 14.2 cents, supporting the final dividend of 6.0 cents to be paid on 28 April 2017.
+The 9.5 cents declared for the year is in line with dividend policy of 60-80% of Pro forma1 NPAT.